veritem/rf-app/Readme.md

 ##### Tech stack

-- Rust with Rocket
+- Api: Rust with Rocket and PostgreSQL
-- Next.js
+- Fronted: Next.js with typescript